Daytona Beach Shores, Florida: Geography

 According to the United States Census Bureau, the city has a total area of 2.34 km2, of which 2.33 km2 is land and 0.1 km2 (3.56%) is water.

 The city of Daytona Beach Shores is located on a barrier island along the Atlantic Ocean.
 The other side of the island (the west side) is bordered by the Halifax River lagoon, part of the Intracoastal Waterway.
 The city is bordered on the north by Daytona Beach and on the south by Wilbur-by-the-Sea, and Port Orange.
-The major highway that serves the city is State Road A1A/Atlantic Avenue.
+The major highway that serves the city is State Road A1A (Atlantic Avenue).

-Daytona Beach Shores has a humid subtropical climate, typical for a city in the southeastern United States.
-Summers are hot and humid, with highs usually in the 90s and a heat index often exceeding 100 degrees.
-Thunderstorms are frequent in summer afternoons, and the hot, humid weather can last right through the fall months.
+Daytona Beach Shores has a humid subtropical climate (Cfa), typical for a city in the southeastern United States.
+Summers are hot and humid, with highs usually in the 90s (Fahrenheit) and a heat index often exceeding 100 degrees °F. Thunderstorms are frequent in summer afternoons, and the hot, humid weather can last right through the fall months.
 Winters are dry and mild, marked by a constant series of cold fronts and warm-ups.
-Temperatures dip into the low 30s and upper 20s on occasion, and freezes are not uncommon.
+Temperatures dip into the low 30s°F and upper 20s°F on occasion, and freezes are not uncommon.
 Frost usually occurs a few times a year, but snowfall is very rare.
 The last time snow flurries fell on the city of Daytona Beach Shores was in December 2007.
 Temperatures in spring feature warm afternoons, cool evenings, and far less humidity.
 This beach-going weather attracts tourists to the beaches, usually by early March.